MicroRed-Technology-Services/PaperCut2SQL/README.md

 # PaperCut2SQL
 Parse and send PaperCut print logs to a MySQL database.

+Note that PaperCut Print Logger will not log jobs that are using Branch Office Direct Printing.

 ## How to use:
 This script should be scheduled to run once a day after all print jobs for the day are completed.
 It will look in the PaperCut daily logs directory, pick the latest file, then parse and log it to a MySQL database.